-People who have renal stones are at higher risk of developing them again.
-Hence, they are advised to follow a kidney stone diet:
+Once you have renal stones, you are at higher risk of developing it again.
+Hence, you should follow a kidney stone diet.

-- Avoid food with high oxalate (such as chocolates, kidney beans, beetroot, spinach and potato) since they tend to cause more stone formation
+- Avoid foods high in oxalates (like chocolates, kidney beans, beetroots, spinach and potatoes) as they tend to cause more stone formation.

-- Consume non-vegetarian food in moderation since animal protein makes the urine more acidic
+- Consume non-vegetarian food in moderation as animal protein makes your urine more acidic.

-- Avoid unprescribed vitamin C and D supplements since they are associated with more recurrence of stones.
+- Do not self-prescribe vitamin C and D supplements as they have been associated with more recurrence of stones.

 How to prevent kidney stones if diabetic